-Staff will refer to the SSP's Thresholds Document The Right Help at the Right Time" when assessing a child's level of need
+We will refer to the SSP's Thresholds Document The Right Help at the Right Time when assessing a child's level of need.

-Staff should never assume that a colleague, or another professional will act and share information that might be critical in keeping children safe.
+We will always take appropriate action when we have concerns about a child's welfare, we will never assume that a colleague, or another professional will act and share information that might be critical in keeping children safe.

-The Thresholds document identifies three levels:
+The Thresholds document identifies four levels: